customerio/customerio-android/README.md

 > Tip: When the push notification with deep link is clicked, the SDK first calls the urlHandler specified in your `CustomerIO.Builder` object.
 If the handler is not set or returns `false`, only then SDK will open browser.

-*Note:* In case both methods are used the second one takes presedence in execution.
+> **Note**: In case both methods are used the second one takes presedence in execution.

 # Callbacks/Error handling
 CustomerIO provides an `Action` interface for almost all of its method.
 You can use it to make method calls execute synchronously or asynchronously.
 Method returns `Result<T>` object, which futher contains a `Success<T>` or `ErrorResult<T>` object.